 Two weeks living gluten-free changed my life.
 I decided to learn more about food and food issues.
-I left WBUR and spent five years at Whole Foods Market, where I helped to approve new gluten-free products.
+I left NPR and spent five years at Whole Foods Market, where I helped to approve new gluten-free products.
 The problem is, I was obsessed with gluten-free products.
 I ate gluten-free toast or gluten-free cereal for breakfast, a gluten-free sandwich for lunch, and gluten free pasta for dinner.
-Oh, and I’d wash down dinner with a gluten-free beer.
-My purse was filled with gluten-free snack bars.
+I’d wash down dinner with a gluten-free beer.
+My car was filled with gluten-free snack bars.
 I was starving all of the time.
 If I didn’t eat every couple of hours, I was miserable.
 I had intense headaches, got shaky and saw red if I skipped a meal.
-I was addicted to gluten free food!
+I was addicted to food!
 I was diagnosed with gestational diabetes with our first child and was certain I was destined for type 2 diabetes very soon.

 Meanwhile, Andrew had secured a position as the farm manager at Green Meadows Farm, a 230 acre farm in the North Shore of Boston.
 He started a successful CSA, gained certified organic status, and turned the farm around from loosing hundreds of thousands of dollars to profitability.
 He also implemented an intern program, training other young farmers and an education program for school-aged children.